robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 > LXX Use resource files to import new keywords.
 (K3)

 As mentioned before resource files are used to organize and store keywords and variables that are used in multiple suites.

+They share a similar structure and the same syntax as suite files, but they do not contain test cases or tasks.
+See [Basic Suite File Syntax](#basic-suite-file-syntax) for more information about the structure of suite files.

-They can also contain other keyword imports, which cause the keywords from the imported libraries or resource files to be available in the suites where the resource file is imported.
+They can contain other keyword imports, which cause the keywords from the imported libraries or resource files to be available in the suites where the resource file is imported.
 Therefore keywords from a library that have been imported in a resource file are also available in the suite that imports that resource file.

 To import a resource file into a suite or resource file the `Resource` setting is used in the `*** Settings ***` section followed by the path to the resource file.
 See [Import Paths](#import-paths) for more information about the path to the resource file.